OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

 - [libvirtd restarts in cycles each 10 minutes with error message in system logs](https://github.com/OpenNebula/one/issues/6463), due to the way libvirtd gets activated per interaction by systemd in 120-second slices.
 As the default interval for the OpenNebula monitor probe is 600 seconds (10 minutes), each time a probe reactivates libvirtd, it sends those messages to syslog.

+## Drivers - Storage

+- Setting a value for `NETAPP_GROW_THRESHOLD` will cause failures in the NetApp Native driver.
+To solve it, remove the `NETAPP_GROW_THRESHOLD` attribute from both the Image and System datastores.

 ## Sunstone

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow [these instructions](https://www.parallels.com/blogs/ras/disabling-network-level-authentication/) in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.